magnesiumlabs/magnesium/packages/theme/README.md

 | `dark`      | `""`      |
 | `light`     | `""`      |

-You can also define new variables for theme:
+You can also define new colors for theme:

 ```scss
 @use "@magnesium/theme" with (